Efesto/blog/_posts/2021-11-21-teams-smells.md

 - Teams committed to different projects unable to understand any of those precisely
 - Teams that had feedback of their work only it reached production
 - Teams that never committed to sprints and suffered the sprint scope creep
-- Teams doing Scrumban and never understandin fully why
+- Teams doing Scrumban and never understanding fully why

 ## Tool sharpening